Apandey1354/apandey1354/README.md

 ## 🧠 About Me

-CS & Math student at **Caldwell University** 🎓 building things that make someone's day a little easier — sometimes that's an attorney ⚖️, sometimes a farmer 🌾, sometimes someone navigating the world without sight 🦯.
+CS & Math student at **Caldwell University** 🎓 building things that make someone's day a little easier

-- ⚡ I care more about whether something **actually helps a person** than whether it's technically impressive
-- 🤝 I'd rather mentor someone through a hard bug than just hand them the fix
-- 🛠️ Usually found at a hackathon, in the Makerspace, or arguing that the best teams are the ones that **trust each other**, not just the ones that ship fastest

 <br clear="right"/>